Online therapy for work-related stress and burnout

 This is often especially helpful if you are in a professional, managerial, leadership, or high-responsibility role and feel that you are carrying too much on your own.

-If this feels familiar, you can start with a free confidential assessment.
+If this feels familiar, you can start by booking a free confidential assessment with me to talk about how I might help.

-How therapy can help with stress at work and burnout
+How therapy can help with work stress and burnout

 My approach is person-centred.
-That means we work at your pace, focusing on what matters most to you, while still helping you move forward in a meaningful, grounded way.
+That means we work at your pace, focusing on what matters most to you, while helping you move forward in a grounded and practical way.

 Stress can feel different when people rely on you.